okadash/shelib/README.md

 * All shelib function is style-free as like as generic shell functions and any constraints can be freely described in shelib functions in your order, with or without usage of shelib builtin functions.

 ## shelib initiator
 These functions are reserved inside `cook` script.
-If exist, they are invoked at once for the shelib function
+If exist, they are invoked at once for the shelib function.

 | name | description |
 | --- | --- |